Code-Institute-Submissions/mysan91-MS3_/README.md

 * Mobile Sidenav
 * Form (to register and log in)
 * Hero image (on the home page)
-* Footer on the end of home page
 * Users can login and register to add or edit tasks
 * Users can delete a task
 * Users can edit a task
-* Users can search for a task
 * Users can pick both start and due date to a task
 * Site linked to Heroku
 * Site linked to Mongodb database